qirh/ArtNavigator/README.md

 ## Features to add
 ### General
- * Full right-to-left support
+ * Full right-to-left support for Arabic/Hebrew
- * Show More Button
- * Searching the table
- * Add Somerville data
+ * Add data for the city of Somerville and neighboring cities
- * Add sculptures in Harvard/MIT campus!
+ * Add data from Harvard/MIT campi
- * Directions with google maps

 ### Map View
  * Highlight Cambridge in the map
  * highlight zip codes
 ### Table View
  * Add search bar
+ * Redesign how the Navigate button looks
  * variable cell size
 ### Settings View
- * Redesign to fit apple guidelines for settings
+ * Redesign the UI to fit apple guidelines for settings
+ * Add option to navigate with google maps
+### Detailed View
+ * Redesign the UI
+ * Redesign how the Navigate button looks
+ * "Show More" Button to show details
 ##Copyright Information
  * Resource 1:
    The data provided by the city of Cambridge.